 The Bible is a long, complex book written in a different time and culture, and producing an accurate rendition in another language is a tall order not to be taken lightly!
 For this reason, a full Bible translation can take 30 years or longer, and a New Testament alone can take from 5–20 years to complete.

 Before even starting on actual translation, foundations need to be laid.
 Bible translation teams need to raise local awareness and support, find and train the right translators, and in many cases, create and test a written form of the language.
 Building a foundation of local involvement and ownership, as well as developing a written form of the language in partnership with the people group is vital.
 Without this preparatory work, a translation can end up gathering dust on a shelf, or even be rejected completely.

 Once translation is under way, projects can be affected by illness, children, study, and other personal circumstances.
 Even without specific delays, producing a good quality Bible translation takes several years.
 We believe it is important to invest this time into each Bible translation because it takes time to understand how a language and culture works, and without this understanding, Bible translations can end up confusing or misleading.

 What is Words for Life?

-Words for Life, our magazine, comes out three times a year and is delivered free of charge to all our subscribers.
+Words for Life, our magazine, comes out four times a year and is delivered free of charge to all our subscribers.
 Words for Life offers impact stories and Bible translation news from around the world, and an accompanying prayer diary comprised of one short item every day for four months until the next edition.
 Subscribe online – it only takes a few seconds.

 Where can I get copies of Bibles in other languages?